Applying to a Program of Choice

 - St. Johns County Center for the Arts at St. Augustine High School Audition Information

 Before students apply to a program of choice, they must be currently enrolled at a school in the St. Johns County School District or live in St. Johns County and be currently be homeschooled or attend a charter or private school or be in a Virtual School program.
-In those cases, the student will need to pre-register for the 2019-20 school year at the current zoned school they would attend if they were in a St. Johns County school.
+In those cases, the student will need to pre-register for the 2020-21 school year through the St. Johns County School District website at this site.

 Students who are not residents of St. Johns County are not eligible to apply during the Program of Choice application window.